tomiyee/quote-board-discord-bot/README.md

 Follow the instructions [here](https://python-poetry.org/docs#installing-with-the-official-installer).

+After running the installation, you'll need to add it to your path.
+The specific location depends on the OS and your shell config file.
+- I use `OhMyZsh` on Ubuntu, so I add this line to the bottom of the `~/.zshrc` file: `export PATH="/home/<username>/.local/bin:$PATH"`.
+- If you use `bash`, the relevant file is `~/.bashrc`.

 ### Install Package Dependencies

 I'm running with Python 3.10.
 You can use PyEnv to set the Python version: